 - ambiguous euphemistic language used chiefly in political propaganda.

-Orwell’s 1984 makes an effective argument for the ability of an oppressive government to exercise control over its people.
-An insight lost in this message, however, is that other powerful institutions hold sway over public opinion just as well.
+Orwell’s 1984 is an effective warning against the power of an oppressive government to exercise control over its people.
+What’s lost in this message, however, is that other powerful institutions similarly hold substantial sway over the boundaries of public thought.
 One such institution is our news media.

-To help ensure the integrity of the project, we enlist contributors with diverse ideologies – to mitigate the risk of inadvertent biases in our own analysis and to approach issues from different angles.
+To help ensure the integrity of the project, we strive to enlist contributors with diverse ideologies – to mitigate the risk of inadvertent biases in our own analysis and to approach issues from different angles.
+If you want to contribute to this publication, feel free to reach out to us at email@example.com.

 Exposing Bias and Inaccuracy